 School of Business and Governance: Ragnar Nurkse Department of Innovation and Governance

-• To participate in the teaching activities of the research group, including supervision of graduate students;
+• Participation in the teaching activities of the research group, including supervision of graduate students.

-• To participate in the administrative functions (drafting applications for research grants etc) of the research group;
+• Participation in the administrative functions (drafting applications for research grants etc.) of the research group.

-• PhD or equivalent (defended in non-Estonian university) not later than 5 years ago in an area related to big data in social sciences (e.g. in the field of sociology, media and communication, human geography, or related discipline);
+• PhD or equivalent (from a non-Estonian university) defended five years ago (legally required extensions are taken into consideration, as military service, jury service, maternity/paternity leave, etc.) in social sciences (in the fields of sociology, media and communication, human geography, or a related discipline).

 • The position is financed from the national R&D institutions development program (ASTRA), which provides annual income up to 32000 EUR (including 20% national income tax, Estonian national health, social security and pension payments).